kubernetes/community/contributors/design-proposals/cpu-manager.md

    after creation, but neither the Kubelet docker shim nor the CRI implement a similar interface.
     1. Mitigation: [PR 46105](https://github.com/kubernetes/kubernetes/pull/46105)
+1. Compatibility with the `isolcpus` Linux kernel boot parameter.
+The operator may want to correlate exclusive cores with the isolated CPUs, in which case the static policy outlined above, where allocations are taken directly from the shared pool, is too simplistic.
+    1. Mitigation: defer supporting this until a new policy tailored for use with `isolcpus` can be added.

 ## Implementation roadmap